andrewjcl/Notes/Python.md

   user_info['first_name'] = first     # Adding the first argument as a value to the dictionary the function created user_info['last_name'] = last return user_info

+user_01 = build_profile("andrew", "lim", height=178, city="Newcastle"  # When adding keyvalues, don't use quotes on the key

 ```